zhangdinet/lettuce.io/README.md

 configure the EAP update site in:
 Tools -> Kotlin -> Configure Kotlin Plugin Updates -> Early Access Preview 1.1

-This project is Apache 2.0 licensed, just like the rest of Reactor.
+This project is Apache 2.0 licensed, just like the rest of Lettuce.